Terieyenike/react-dnd-images/README.md

 ### Project Description

-React Beautiful DnD is a beautiful and accessible drag and drop library that enables you build interactive experiences with React.
-This library is created by Atlassian, the team behind some of the awesome tools that are in use today like Trello, Jira, and so on.
-Get started with the library [here](https://github.com/atlassian/react-beautiful-dnd)
+React DnD is a beautiful and accessible drag and drop library that enables you build interactive experiences with React.

 ### Project setup